JoseVictorAmorim/JoseVictorAmorim/README.md

 - {🎓} { I'm graduating at Information Systems - Federal University of Lavras (Brazil) }

-- {👨🏽‍💻} { Actually, working as Product Owner at CompJúnior and IT Support Intern at SCA Sistemas}
+- {👨🏽‍💻} { Actually, I'm Product Owner Intern at dti digital and Commercial Manager at Comp Júnior}

 - {📫} (You'll find me here at any time){